-The Jean-Marie Tjibaou Cultural Center by Renzo Piano
+The Jean-Marie Tjibaou Cultural Center, New Caledonia

 Designed by Renzo Piano, the Jean-Marie Tjibaou Cultural Center is a center dedicated to New Caledonia’s Kanak culture, located near the city of Nouméa on the Grande Terre island.